 - develop deeper relationships

 You’ll find the most productive formats for constructing and recording the life story, techniques to unlock therapeutic barriers, multisensory triggers that stimulate recall, themes and topics to elicit memories, and intergenerational activities that reach young and old alike.
 An entire section compassionately guides you in using reminiscence in dementia care, including home care, adult day centers, and in residential facilities.
-Plus, for the first time anywhere, learn how reminiscence can be used as a dynamic tool for staff development, improving the skills and care delivery of direct care staff.
+Plus, learn how reminiscence can be used as a dynamic tool for staff development, improving the skills and care delivery of direct care staff.

 The Past in the Present is an essential reminiscence resource for nursing staff and paraprofessionals, social workers, psychologists, occupational therapists, activity directors, recreation therapists, professionals providing training programs for volunteers and family caregivers, community groups, and schools and college programs proving community service and intergenerational outreach.
 Instructors in gerontology and related disciplines will find this an insightful, essential addition to their curricula.